ObliviousAI/enclave_workshops/workshops/2_Synthetic_Data_from_Multiple_Private_Data_Sources/README.md

 ### How do we configure and deploy a secure enclave?

-This will follow the same steps as [Workshop 1](../1_Enclave_Fundamentals/README.md) but update the paths to be simple
+This will follow the same steps as [Workshop 1](../1_Enclave_Fundamentals/README.md) but update the paths to be simply:

 ```
-GET /config
-POST /upload_csv
+POST /upload_data
+GET /confirm_data
+GET /formats
+GET /samples
+GET /details
-GET /generate
+GET /model_status
 ```

 With a single role, let’s call it `data_provider` and fixed cardinality os `2`.
 No outbound calls or build args are required.